lambdaconf/lambdaconf-archive/README.md

-LambdaConf History
+LambdaConf Archive

-Single source of truth for the past and current material presented at LambdaConf.
+Single source of truth for the past and current material presented at LambdaConf and affiliated events.